bartongroup/slivka/sphinx-docs/configuration.rst

   ``choices`` : (object)
     Choices are defined as an object where property key is option name and the value is choice value.
-When the choice is selected, it's value is passed to the parameter.
+When the choice name is selected, it's value is passed to the parameter.

   .. code-block:: json